 In this course the student will label the major internal and external structures of the heart, describe the major function of the cardiovascular system, identify the five types of blood vessels, label the electrical conduction of the heart, explain the reason for performing on EKG, obtain a standard EKG rhythm strip, describe and identify ECG characteristics of Sinus Rhythms.
-In addition the student will be able to describe and Identify ECG characteristics of Atrial Rhythms, identify ECG characteristics of Junctional Rhythms, describe and Identify ECG characteristics of Ventricular Rhythms, describe and identify ECG characteristics of Atrioventricular, describe and identify ECG characteristics of AV Blocks, describe and identify different components of Pacemaker Rhythm, describe different interference and trouble shootings and summarize various items of ECG interpretations.
+In addition the student will be able to describe and Identify ECG characteristics of Atrial Rhythms, identify ECG characteristics of Junctional Rhythms, describe and Identify ECG characteristics of Ventricular Rhythms, describe and identify ECG characteristics of AV Blocks, describe and identify different components of Pacemaker Rhythm, describe different interference and trouble shootings and summarize various items of ECG interpretations.

 Schedules: Mornings Evenings Weekends

-8:30am-2:15pm 5:30pm-9:15pm 9:00am-4:30pm
+9:00am-3:00pm 5:30pm-9:15pm 9:00am-4:30pm

-Mon-Thurs Mon-Thurs Sunday
+Wed-Thurs Wed-Thurs Sunday

-2 Weeks 3 Weeks 6 Weeks
+5 Weeks 8 Weeks 8 Weeks